darkling-thrush/notes/d&d/urzoa.md

   * Krykon - Orc (scar, clouded eye), had signet ring, given to Deypho for investigation
     * "Thiovanya was right, the box and the pawns all in one area." => longest reigning Oracle of Thespoe (a 7 day walk from Baromenes), he's dead and is "buried" in the Xorinófot Mountains in between here and Thespoe
   * Andropeclis - Human (sickly pale), had sliver of The Corruptor's heart and signet ring (with Lulani?)
+    * Splinter was reunited with splinter from Deypho.
+As Lulani held it, she heard a voice: _It promised me power, when I asked what it was, it said it was no one, but I am someone important.
+It said it could help reach my goals, if only I submit to it, find it, and complete it.
+The voice was much clearer once the other sliver joined with it.
+It was a very tempting voice that sounded sweet and mysterious."_

 ### Deypho
 * triton, a golden breastplate with the depictions of crossed tridents, lavender-colored strips of leather with gold trim, trident